 APPLICATION REVIEW AND SELECTION OF KL2 SCHOLARS

-The KL2 Program Directors or designee will review applications for completeness.
+The KL2 Program Director or designee will review applications for completeness.

 Qualified applicants will be selected on the basis of:

 - Evidence that the ITS Scholar program will facilitate the applicant’s long-term research and career development goals in clinical and translational science

 - Prior research training and demonstrated performance

 - The qualifications and experience of the Research Mentor

 - Recommendations from the Research Mentor and two independent references

 - The scope and focus of the research and career development/educational plan provided in the application.
 Specifically, how well will the ITS Scholar program activities help achieve the applicant’s well articulated learning objectives?

 - The ITS Scholar Review Committee will evaluate applications for scientific and technical merit.
 All applications will be scored on the 1-9 scale used by the NIH Center for Scientific Review.
 The following factors will be considered during the review: